ronaldstevanus/gitignore-cli/README.md

-# gitignore-cli
+# gitignore

-gitignore-cli is a convenient tool to get gitignore file for your project.
+`gitignore` is a convenient tool to get gitignore file for your project.
 It uses gitignore templates from https://github.com/github/gitignore.

 ## How to use